create-softdev/softdev-program/study/01-Intro/README.md

 * Helping you whenever you ask for help.
 Helping you is *not* necessarily feeding you the answer, as it can be a hint that *leads* you to the answer, or a link where you will find the answer.
 * Mistakes.
 Yes, we also make mistakes.
 Moreover, sometimes you will ask a question that we don't know the answer to.
 We actually love those questions!
-But you *should* expect an answer, even if it is after an hour or a day.
+But you should eventually expect an answer, even if it is after an hour or a day.

 ## Code of conduct

 The code of conduct is applicable both to the students and to the teachers.

 * Don't be a jerk.
 Don't be an asshole.
 It's not that complicated.
-* A few don'ts (stolen unashamedly from [https://www.recurse.com/manual#sec-environment](the recurse center):
+* The following were stolen unashamedly from [the recurse center](https://www.recurse.com/manual#sec-environment):
 * No feigning surprise: please don't say things like "What?!
 You don't know that in JS arrays start from 0!?".
 If you say it, please *will* feel stupid, and will be afraid of saying things, and we do not want that.
 * No well-actuallys: please don't try to sound smart and add a "well, actually..." and then give a minor correction.
   Especially if what you're saying has no bearing on the conversation.
 Trying to make yourself look smart also leads to making others look stupid, and we do not want that.
 * No subtle-isms: No racism, sexism, or other forms of bigotry.
-This is actually a hard rule to follow, as sometimes we inadvertently cross that rule, as these things can be subtle.
+This is actually a hard rule to follow, as sometimes we inadvertently break this rule, as these things can be subtle.
 If you feel you've been hurt by one of these, please point them out to the person, or to one of the teachers, and move on.
 Shaming is strictly prohibited.
 If there is a recurring pattern from one of the teachers or students, please *immediately* talk to the head of the school.